rebecavalverde/help-docs/docs/en/editor/playback.md

 {% include_relative generated/reverb.md %}

+## Change the playback speed

+You can find how to change the global playback speed on [our dedicated help page](/help/en/music-notation-software/playback-speed.html).

 ## Enable the swing

 The swing includes the notation and the playback interpretation.
 Discover how to use it [in our dedicated help page](/help/en/music-notation-software/swing.html).